This post may contain affiliate links; see my disclosure for more information.

 THE BEST MID-RANGE COMPACT CAMERAS

-I recommend the Sony HX80V as a solid compact camera choice for under $350.
+I recommend last year’s Sony HX80V as a solid compact camera choice for under $350.
 This camera is my favorite in this price range, and is one of the best compact cameras available for less than it costs to buy a new DSLR.
 It’s small and fast, and has a fantastic 30x zoom.
 Sony supplies other camera brands with image processors, but keeps its best processor within the Sony brand, which means that this camera has better light sensitivity, color, and image resolution than its competition.

 Each camera here has some slight advantages over the other: the Canon can shoot better quality video, has a slightly longer zoom, and has Near Field Communication (which lets Android phones instantly connect to your camera).
 The Nikon has a better focusing system and macro abilities (you can focus on items just a cm away from the camera), as well as a better screen to see your pictures.
 But these are very small differences that the average user won’t even notice.